Frequently Asked Questions by Type

 All yard waste collected during the Green Waste collection days will go to the Duncan Farms Compost Facility located on Sarival Road.

-What are the new water rates adopted March 17th, 2015?
+What are the current water rates?

 1. How do I start water and trash service?